dreamibor/hik/README.md

 # HackerRank Interview Kit
-### Python Solutions to HackerRank Interview Kit
+### About
-This is a repo that contains my solutions to all problems in the HackerRank Interview Kit.
+This is a repo that contains my Python 3 solutions to all problems in the HackerRank Interview Kit.

-### Path
-1. Read and understand the problem.
-2. Consider edge cases in the problem.
-3. Write brute force (dummy) code to solve the problem.
-4. Try to optimise the code based on experience.
-5. Look at other solutions and find better solutions.
-6. Learn from other solutions and take notes down.
-7. Write down solution and thinkings in simple words.

 ### Summary Table
 |           Subject          | Easy | Medium | Hard | Total | Interview Chance  |